Farzanapa25/MOVIE-SEARCH-APP/README.md

 # Installation
--Clone the repositorygit clone https://github.com/Farzanapa25/MOVIE-SEARCH-APP.git -Navigate into the project folder:cd MOVIE-SEARCH-APP -Install dependencies:npm install
+-Clone the repositorygit clone https://github.com/Farzanapa25/MOVIE-SEARCH-APP.git

+-Navigate into the project folder:cd MOVIE-SEARCH-APP

+-Install dependencies:npm install

 -Start the development server:npm start

-Open http://localhost:3000 in your browser to view the app.
+-Open http://localhost:3000 in your browser to view the app.

 # Deployment
 This application is deployed using GitHub Pages and is available at: